Muscles of hip region (part 1)

 Innervation: iliacus - femoral nerve (L2, L3), psoas major - anterior rami of lumbar spinal nerves (L1 - L3).

-Blood supply: iliacus - iliolumbar artery, branches of femoral, obturator and deep circumflex femoral arteries; psoas major - iliolumbar artery, lumbar arteries, deep circumflex femoral artery.
+Blood supply: iliacus - iliolumbar artery, branches of femoral artery, obturator artery and deep circumflex femoral artery; psoas major - iliolumbar artery, lumbar arteries, deep circumflex femoral artery.

 Psoas minor

-The psoas minor is a long, slim skeletal muscle lying anterior to the psoas major muscle.
+The psoas minor muscle is a long, slim skeletal muscle lying anterior to the psoas major muscle.

 Origin: lateral surfaces of the bodies of the twelfth thoracic (T12) and first lumbar (L1) vertebrae.